Hatteras Island

-Hatteras Island (historically Croatoan Island) is a barrier island located off the North Carolina coast.
+Hatteras Island (historically Croatoan Island, sometimes referred to as Hatorask) is a barrier island located off the North Carolina coast.
 Dividing the Atlantic Ocean and the Pamlico Sound, it runs parallel to the coast, forming a bend at Cape Hatteras.

 It is part of North Carolina's Outer Banks and includes the communities of Rodanthe, Waves, Salvo, Avon, Buxton, Frisco, and Hatteras.
 It contains the largest part of the Cape Hatteras National Seashore.
-Prior to European settlement the island was inhabited by Croatoan Native Americans.
+At the time of European settlement, the island was inhabited by Croatoan Native Americans.

 The island has a land area of 85.56 km2 and a population of 4,322, as of the 2010 census.
 It lies in parts of Kinnakeet Township and Hatteras Township in Dare County, and Ocracoke Township in Hyde County.
 Hatteras Island is known for sport fishing, surfing, windsurfing and kiteboarding, and Hatteras Village is known as the "Blue Marlin Capital of the World".

 The island is one of the longest in the contiguous United States, measuring 42 mi along a straight line from end to end, or roughly 50 mi along the curve of the land.
 The island, because of its function as a barrier island and its low lying profile, has experienced significant coastal erosion because of sea level rise.
 Some sections have significantly eroded already, with portions of Hatteras Island at 25% of its original width as of 2014.